Joe Montana: 1985–1987

 In the 1986 season, Montana suffered a severe back injury during week one of the season.
 The injury was to a spinal disc in Montana's lower back and required immediate surgery.
-The injury was so severe that Montana's doctors suggested that Montana retire.
+The injury was so severe Montana's doctors suggested Montana retire.
 On September 15, 1986, the 49ers placed Montana on the injured reserve list; however, he returned to the team on November 6 of that year.
 In his first game back from injury Montana passed for 270 yards and three touchdown passes in a 43–17 49ers victory against the St. Louis Cardinals.
 Montana appeared in just eight games that season, and threw more interceptions than touchdown passes for the only time in his career.
 The 49ers finished the season with a record of 10–5–1.
 Montana was co-recipient (with Minnesota Vikings quarterback Tommy Kramer) of the 1986 NFL Comeback Player of the Year Award.

 In 1987, Montana had 31 touchdown passes, a career-high, in just 13 games.
 Montana crossed the picket line during the NFLPA strike and threw five touchdowns against replacement players.
 In 1987, he also set the NFL record for most consecutive pass attempts without an incomplete pass (22), passed for 3,054 yards, and had a passer rating of 102.1.
-Though the 49ers finished with the best record in the NFL, they lost in the Divisional Round of the playoffs to the Minnesota Vikings.
+Though the 49ers finished with the best record in the NFL at 13–2, they lost in the Divisional Round of the playoffs to the Minnesota Vikings 36–24.

 Prior to the 1987 season, Bill Walsh completed a trade for Steve Young, then a quarterback with the Tampa Bay Buccaneers.
 Young went on to appear in eight regular season games for the team and finished the year with a passer rating of 120.8.